-EXCESS PROPERTY RECOMMENDED, APPROVED, & AUTHORIZED FOR SALE
+EXCESS PROPERTY RECOMMENDED, APPROVED, &

+AUTHORIZED FOR SALE

-All parcels of excess property shall be recommended for disposal in the form of a joint Official Order signed by the Commissioner of the Department of Highways and the Secretary of the Transportation Cabinet.
+All parcels of excess property shall be recommended for disposal in the form of a joint official order signed by the KYTC Secretary.
 The purpose of the order is to declare the parcel surplus to future needs and to request the Secretary of the Finance and Administration Cabinet to authorize disposal to another public agency or by public sale.
-The receipt of an approved Official Order from the Secretary of the Finance and Administration Cabinet constitutes authority to sell the property.
-FHWA review and approval is required for property purchased with federal funds.
+The receipt of an approved official order from the Secretary of the Finance and Administration Cabinet constitutes authority to sell the property.
+Federal Highway Administration (FHWA) review and approval is required for property purchased with federal funds.
 (See current stewardship agreement.)